 British quads include For Your Eyes Only/Moonraker depicting Roger Moore, Wind in the Willows for the 1960s rerelease, and Back to the Future II with Drew Struzan art.

 Japanese examples are Godzilla vs. the Thing for the 1980 rerelease, Prime Cut featuring Lee Marvin, Gene Hackman, and Angel Tompkins, and Guardians of the Galaxy Vol. 2 teaser with different cast image.

 Other international highlights are Cuban Che Comandante Amigo for the 1990s rerelease, Danish She Devils of the SS featuring Birgit Bergen and Glory Stompers AIP of Dennis Hopper and bikers, Egyptian Wahdah Bad Wahdah Wa Nouss with art of Chams Al-Baroudi, Yugoslavian Help showing The Beatles, and East German Cotton Club for the Francis Ford Coppola movie.

-eMoviePoster sells around 140,000 items every year and every one of their 1.3 million items they have sold started at $1 with no reserve and no buyer’s premiums.
-Last year 63% of the items sold held in 2016 sold for $19 or under, and 25,000 auctioned for just $1, $2, $3, or $4 each.
+eMoviePoster sells around 140,000 items every year and every one of their 1.3 million total sales started at $1 with no reserve and no buyer’s premiums.
+Last year, 63% of the items sold for $19 or under, and 25,000 auctioned for just $1, $2, $3, or $4 each.
 Despite their name, they don’t just auction movie posters.
 They also auction many tens of thousands of vintage stills, lobby cards, as well as signed items, scripts, and all sorts of special posters.
 Collectors can now view many previews for their December Major Auction, which will likely be their best auction of the year and it begins on December 3.
 Go to their Consign Page to learn about consigning to them for any of their auctions, or go to their Registration Page to sign up and start bidding.